capsidjs/capsid/README.md

 ### `__init__`

 `__init__` is called at the end of the mount event.
-When it called, dom element, event handlers are ready and available through `this.el`.
+When it called, the dom element and event handlers are ready and available through `this.el`.

 # APIs